 What is Foreclosure?

-There are hundreds of foreclosures each week in Hampton Roads.
+There are hundreds of foreclosures each week through out southeast Virginia.
 Most foreclosure sales are conducted on the Circuit Court steps of the city where the home is located.
 In Virginia, the mortgage lender does not have to file a legal action to foreclose.
 A trustee is assigned and responsible for following the legal requirements set out by state law which include notification to the homeowner.
 To understand all the requirements and restrictions on the mortgage lender the homeowner must consult not only state law but the deed of trust which can set out additional requirements.
 That is the legal mumbo jumbo.

 WHAT IS FORECLOSURE AND WHAT DOES THAT MEAN TO YOU?